DblV/DblV.github.io/_posts/2016-07-23-currying_in_fsharp.md

 ## So, currying...

-F#, not uniquely among functional programming languages, has origins in lambda calculus.
+F#, not uniquely among functional programming languages, has origins in [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 One of the core tenets of this school of mathematical thought is "functions take one value and return one value".

 So consider the following function declaration in F#.
 Two inputs, one output.
 Is this breaking the rules of lambda calculus?

-{% highlight fsharp %}
+{% highlight Haskell %}
 let add x y = x + y
 {% endhighlight %}